 Brisbane, prepare for your funny bone to be tickled as the Brisbane Comedy Festival is rolling into 2021 with a hilarious line-up of professional funny folk whose sole mission is to make you grin and giggle.
 The three-week festival of funnies is set to take over the city from July 16 to August 8 so we suggest penciling it into your calendar, stat.

 After COVID cut the festival short in 2020 (boo!), Brisbane Comedy Festival is back and better than ever.
 Celebrating its 11th year, the beloved annual event is taking over Brisbane Powerhouse, The Fortitude Music Hall and The Tivoli with a star-studded smorgasbord of side-splitting live gigs.
 With a whole year of lockdown behind them, you could say this year’s line-up of homegrown heroes had a fair bit of time to prepare, so our expectations are … high.
 In time-honoured fashion, the Brisbane Comedy Festival Opening Gala kicks off the festival on July 16 with a spectacular line-up of comedians at The Fortitude Music Hall, hosted by everyone’s TV crush Tommy Little.
-From there, we’ll witness a melting pot of funny people take the stage – from YouTube star Nat’s What I Reckon, beloved comedian Ross Noble, Brisbane local Lizzy Hoo and the ever-entertaining Effie (Mary Coustas).
-More weird and wonderful characters arrive in the form of buff duo The Naked Magicians, RuPaul’s Drag Race favourite Karen from Finance and local comedy couple Stav and Kat Davidson.
+From there, we’ll witness a melting pot of funny people take the stage –there’s beloved comedian Ross Noble, Brisbane local Lizzy Hoo, buff duo The Naked Magicians, RuPaul’s Drag Race favourite Karen from Finance and local comedy couple Stav and Kat Davidson.

 Tickets for Brisbane Comedy Festival are on sale now!
 To check out the full program and to buy tickets, head here.